- Product: Voyager

 - A change is made to an authority record's 1xx tag (in Cataloging, via Bulkimport, or via GDC)

-- The auth record that is changed goes to the Global Headings Change Queue (Cataloging > File > Global )
+- The auth record that is changed goes to the Global Headings Change Queue (Cataloging > File > Global Headings Change )

 - Run Pcatjob 11 on the server.
-This will prepare the headings (i.e. the new heading as it would appear in all bibs with that related heading after running GHC will appear in the Queue and will show how many bibs are associated with this heading)
+This will prepare the headings (i.e. the new heading as it would appear in all BIB records with that related heading after running GHC will appear in the Queue and will show how many bibs are associated with this heading)

-- Run Pcatjob 12: This enables you to click on the Preview button to look at the bibs it will affect
+- Run Pcatjob 12: This enables you to click on the Preview button to look at the BIB records it potentially will affect

-- Check the Process box for the headings where you wish to execute the change as previewed.
+- At this point you must review the records to verify what changes should be made to the database and check the Process box for the headings where you wish to execute the change as previewed.

 - Run Pcatjob 13: It will ask for a Location Code (optional; cataloging happening location) and operator (e.g. demo).
 The location and operator will be logged in the History portion of the bib record.
 Pcatjob 13 makes the change to the headings selected in Step 5.